9 Amazing Things To Do in Zakopane Poland You Won’t Regret!

 - Bialka Tatrzanska, 25km.
 Mountain walking and skiing.

 Getting to Zakopane

 As you can imagine, there are no direct flights to Zakopane.
-The nearest international airport you can fly into is Kraków John Paul II International Airport (Cracow Balice Airport).
+The nearest international airport you can fly to is Kraków John Paul II International Airport (Cracow Balice Airport).

 Alternatively, you can make your way to Dworzec Główny Central station and take either a train or bus.
 Most people will choose to travel by bus since it takes a shorter time, taking about 1.5 hours, and usually below €10 to reach Zakopane Bus Station.

-For a train journey, it takes slightly over 3 hours and cost about €10.
+For a train journey, it takes slightly over 3 hours and costs about €10.

 Where to stay in Zakopane?